 Comics Michonne: Michonne never fully drops her guard with anyone in the comics, with the exception of Ezekiel.
 Besides the trauma surrounding losing the people in her life, she's brutally raped and tortured by the Governor for days.
 She has all of the reasons in the world to do some pretty intense things to him including nail his manhood to the floor, sodomize him with a spoon, use said spoon to scoop out his eye, and chop off his arm.

 TV Michonne: Michonne appears very much in the same way she did in the comics although TV Michonne is given a lot of the characteristics of Andrea from the comics.
 Michonne takes on the role of co-parenting Carl with Rick to a certain degree.
-And then she does the big chocolate and vanilla swirl with Rick, giving rise to Richonne.
+And then she hooks up with Rick, giving rise to Richonne.
 She puts out the Governor's eye with her katana and later kills him with it, still letting him off pretty lightly from her comic counterpart.

 Sgt.
 Abraham Ford